EnterpriseDB/tpa/docs/src/configure-instance.md

 # Instance configuration

-This page presents an overview of the various controls that TPAexec offers to customise the deployment process on cluster instances, with links to more detailed documentation.
+This page presents an overview of the various controls that TPA offers to customise the deployment process on cluster instances, with links to more detailed documentation.